JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 `kotlin.compiler.preciseCompilationResultsBackup=true`

-#### Example of precise backup usage at JetBrains {initial-collapse-state="collapsed"}
+#### Example of using precise backup at JetBrains {initial-collapse-state="collapsed"}

-In the following chart, you can see an example of precise backup usage compared to full backup:
+In the following charts, you can see examples of using precise backup compared to full backup:

 <img src="comparison-of-full-and-precise-backups.png" alt="Comparison of full and precise backups" width="700"/>

-The first and second charts show how precise backup in the Kotlin project affects building the Kotlin Gradle plugin:
+The first and second charts show how using precise backup in a Kotlin project affects building the Kotlin Gradle plugin:

-1. After making a small [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) change – adding a new public method – to a module that lots of modules depend on.
+1. After making a small [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) change: adding a new public method to a module that lots of modules depend on.
-2. After making a small non-ABI change – adding a private function – to a module that no other modules depend on.
+2. After making a small non-ABI change: adding a private function to a module that no other modules depend on.

-The third chart shows how precise backup in the [Space](https://www.jetbrains.com/space/) project affects building a web frontend after a small non-ABI change – adding a private function – to a Kotlin/JS module that lots of modules depend on.
+The third chart shows how precise backup in the [Space](https://www.jetbrains.com/space/) project affects building a web frontend after a small non-ABI change: adding a private function to a Kotlin/JS module that lots of modules depend on.

-These measurements were performed on a computer with the Apple M1 Max CPU; different computers will yield slightly different results.
+These measurements were performed on a computer with an Apple M1 Max CPU; different computers will yield slightly different results.
 The factors affecting performance include but are not limited to:

 * How warm the [Kotlin daemon](#the-kotlin-daemon-and-how-to-use-it-with-gradle)